xregistry/spec/core/spec.md

 - Description: A list of Registry collections that contain the set of Groups supported by the Registry
 - Constraints:
+  - REQUIRED in responses, SHOULD NOT be included in requests
-  - REQUIRED
+  - REQUIRED in document view
   - MUST be a read-only attribute in API view
-  - MUST include all nested Group Collections
+  - if present, MUST include all nested Group Collection types

 ##### Retrieving the Registry